sigma-engineering/blog-combinators/post.md

 / 　 づ
 ```

-Here's all the combinators we'll need for our language.
-The full implementation of each function is included at the end of the article.
+Below are all the combinators we'll need for our language.
+The full implementation of each function is included at the end of the article, but the understanding the intent of each should be enough to move forward.

 ```ts